Alert Level 2 guidelines for funeral directors and health practitioners on deaths, funerals and tangihanga.

 Last updated: 23 September 2020

 - Registered funeral directors should handle deceased persons

 - Infection prevention and physical distancing

-- Gatherings of up to 100 people (indoors or outdoors) for funerals and tangihanga are permitted, except in the Auckland region where the limit is set at 50 attendees for registered events.
+- Gatherings of up to 100 people (indoors or outdoors) for funerals and tangihanga are permitted.

 - Infection control measures must be in place during the funeral or tangihanga to protect people from COVID-19.